meilisearch/specifications/text/0118-search-api.md

 ##### 3.1.2.1.8 Combining filter conditions

 Multiple filters can be combined together using the operators `AND` and `OR`.
-These infix operators take two sub-filters as arguments
+These infix operators take two sub-filters as arguments.

 The `AND` operator selects the documents that are selected by both subfilters at the same time.
 In other words, it is an intersection of the two sets of documents selected by the sub-filters.